itsToggle/plex_debrid/README.md

 - ascending/descending: "1" - 1 means descending.
 Descending in this context means, that the First matchgroup is preffered over the second matchgroup, and both are prefered over a release that doesnt match.

 ### Example release exclusion:
 We don't want to download releases that are HDR or 3D.
+For this rule to ne effective, we need to make it our first rule.
 For this, we will choose the following setup:
 - regex definition: "(\\.HDR\\.|\\.3D\\.)"
 - attribute definition: "title" - we want to look for this inside the release title